Marizzle/cmpe255-spring19-lab7/README.md

 ```

 # Part III
-Plotting Decision Boundaries with Kernel, Gaussian, Sigmoid Kernels but using Sepal-Width and Sepal-Height
+Plotting Decision Boundaries with Polynomial, Gaussian, Sigmoid Kernels but using Sepal-Width and Sepal-Height

 Polynomial Kernel
 ```